Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 I spent 25 minutes at home reviewing code and past commits, updating our presentation file, and editing our README file.

+### 2025-05-28 - Testing and writing presentation
+I spent 35 minutes in class creating new testing files (truth machine and character echo) and writing more of the presentation and README.